 Ironically, the last time this happened was the Knights’ five-game loss in the 2018 final to the Washington Capitals.
 This year’s matchup guarantees 21 of the NHL’s 32 franchises will have taken the Cup home at least once.

-Here are five other facts about the history, lore and traditions of the Stanley Cup before it gets awarded again:
+Before commissioner Gary Bettman presents it on the ice, here are five other facts about the history, lore and traditions of hockey’s ultimate prize:

 1. Lord Stanley

-The Cup gets its name from Lord Stanley of Preston, the former Governor General of Canada, who donated it as an award to the top amateur hockey team in the country.
+The Cup gets its name from Sir Frederick Arthur Stanley, Lord Stanley of Preston and son of the 14th Earl of Derby, who as sixth Governor General of Canada donated it as an award to the top amateur hockey team in the country.
 It was first given to Montreal HC in 1893.
-Its prestige kept growing though, and it became the de facto championship trophy of the NHL in 1926.
+Its prestige kept growing, though, and it became the de facto championship trophy of the NHL in 1926.

 The winners of the Stanley Cup get their names engraved on the trophy’s rings each September to honor their achievement.
-Coaches, management and staff all get their names on the Cup along with players who appeared in 41 regular-season games for the champions or at least one Stanley Cup Final game.
+Coaches, management and staff appear on the Cup, along with players who appeared in at least 41 regular-season games for the champions or at least one Stanley Cup Final game.

-There are five rings on the trophy and each can hold about 13 teams.
-When the bottom ring gets full, the top one is retired to the Hockey Hall of Fame and a new one is added.
+There are five rings on the trophy.
+Each can hold about 13 teams.
+When the bottom one gets full, the top ring is retired to the Hockey Hall of Fame and a new one is added.

 There are many rituals associated with the Cup, such as each member of the winning team getting a victory lap with it on the ice after it has been clinched.
-Players will also often drink champagne from the top bowl after winning the title.
+Players also will often drink champagne or other beverages from the top bowl in celebration.

-Then after the ceremonial victory parade, each member of the winning team gets a day with the Stanley Cup during the summer.
-Often times the players take it out to their local communities to show off so fans can take pictures with them and the Cup.
+Then, after the ceremonial victory parade, each member of the winning team gets a day with the Stanley Cup during the summer.
+Players often take it to their hometowns.

-The Montreal Canadiens have won the Stanley Cup the most throughout the years, with 24 championships to their name.
-The Toronto Maple Leafs have the second-most titles with 13.
+The Montreal Canadiens have the most Stanley Cup titles with 24.
+The Toronto Maple Leafs have the second-most with 13.